Josh Charles

-Joshua Aaron Charles (born September 15, 1971) is an American film, television, and theater actor.
-He is best known for the roles of Dan Rydell on Sports Night, Will Gardner on The Good Wife, which earned him two Primetime Emmy Award nominations, and his early work as Knox Overstreet in Dead Poets Society and Bryan from Don't Tell Mom the Babysitter's Dead.
+Joshua Aaron Charles (born September 15, 1971) is an American film, television, and theater actor best known for playing Will Gardner on The Good Wife, a role which earned him two Primetime Emmy Award nominations.
+He also appeared in Sports Night, Dead Poets Society and Don't Tell Mom the Babysitter's Dead.

 Early life

-Joshua Aaron Charles was born on September 15, 1971, the son of Allan Charles, an advertising executive, and Laura Peyton.
-He is Jewish on his father's side, and he has described himself as Jewish.
+Joshua Aaron Charles was born on September 15, 1971 to Allan Charles, an advertising executive, and Laura Peyton.
+He is Jewish on his father's side and identifies as Jewish himself.
 He began his career performing comedy at the age of 9.
 As a teenager, he spent several summers at Stagedoor Manor Performing Arts Center in New York.
 He attended the Baltimore School for the Arts, where he was a classmate of Jada Pinkett and Tupac Shakur.

 Career

+Film

-Charles' film debut was in fellow Baltimore native John Waters' Hairspray in 1988.
+Charles's film debut was in John Waters's Hairspray in 1988.
 The following year, he starred alongside Robin Williams and Ethan Hawke in Dead Poets Society.
-Other film roles have included Don't Tell Mom the Babysitter's Dead, Threesome, Pie in the Sky, Muppets from Space, S.W.A.T, Four Brothers, After.Life, Crossing the Bridge and Brief Interviews with Hideous Men.
+He had also appeared in Don't Tell Mom the Babysitter's Dead, Threesome, Pie in the Sky, Muppets from Space, S.W.A.T, Four Brothers, After.Life, Crossing the Bridge, and Brief Interviews with Hideous Men.

+Television

-On television, Charles played sports anchor Dan Rydell in Aaron Sorkin's Sports Night, which ran for two years (1998–2000) and earned Charles a Screen Actors Guild nomination.
-In 2008, Charles played the role of Jake in season one of HBO's In Treatment.
-In 2009, he returned to network television in the drama The Good Wife.
-For his work on the series, he was nominated for a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series in 2011 and 2014.
+Charles played sports anchor Dan Rydell in Aaron Sorkin's Sports Night (1998–2000), for which he was nominated for the Screen Actors Guild Award.
+In 2008, Charles appeared in season one of HBO's In Treatment.
+He played a recurring role in The Good Wife, for which he was nominated for an Emmy Award twice; once in 2011 and another in 2014.

-Also in 2011, Charles narrated the debut episode for NFL Network's A Football Life on New England Patriots head coach Bill Belichick.
+In 2011, Charles narrated the debut episode for NFL Network's A Football Life based on New England Patriots head coach Bill Belichick.
+In 2022, he starred in the HBO limited series We Own This City.

-In 2022, Charles starred in We Own This City, an HBO limited series.
-The series was noteworthy because it was set in Baltimore, Charles' hometown.
-His first film, Hairspray, was set in Baltimore and over three decades later, We Own This City was his only other role to-date with ties to the city.

-Josh Charles plays Commander Wharton in the final season of The Handmaid's Tale.
+In May 2025, Charles joined the cast of the American remake of the British series Doc Martin called Best Medicine.